 After the arrest, Jara and about 6,000 others were taken to the Santiago boxing stadium, according to Chilean journalist Miguel Cabezas.
 Jara tried to help the other prisoners who were kept in the stands.
 But when the prison camp commander recognized the singer, he had Jara taken to a table in the center of the arena for everyone to see.

 Officials had Jara place his hands on the table.
 Then, with an ax they cut off the fingers of both of Jara’s hands.
 The officer beat Jara, screaming, “Now sing, you motherf***er, now sing.”

 Jara rose up from the blows and went to the edge of the bleachers.
 To the horrified crowd, Jara said, ‘All right comrades, let’s do the senor comandante the favor.’
 He lifted his bleeding hands, leading the crowd in singing the anthem of Unidad Popular, the party of Allende.

 Officials opened fire, and Jara’s body fell dead.
 [July 2015 Update: Below is a documentary about Jara’s life for those who understand Spanish (the version with English subtitles is no longer available).]

 Other versions recounting Jara’s death tell a slightly different story.
 Reportedly, he was tortured in a basement for several days.
-From the torture, he had a swollen face and his fingers that used to play guitar were fractured by the butt of a rifle.
-A low-ranking officer then spun the chamber of a revolver and killed Jara in a round of Russian roulette.
+From the torture, he had a swollen face.
+And his fingers that used to play guitar were fractured by the butt of a rifle.
+A low-ranking officer then spun the chamber of a revolver, pulled the trigger, and killed Jara in a round of Russian roulette.